 Engaging parents in their children's education is absolutely critical to those children's success.
 National education research overwhelmingly supports the finding that students do better academically and socially when parents and teachers work together and children show up on the first day of school ready to learn.
 Too many don’t.
 Most teachers and administrators consider parent and family engagement to be the “missing link,” but are often unsure how to effectively connect with parents/families/guardians.

 HOME WORKS! helps forge that missing link, creating a positive structure within which parents and teachers can effectively cooperate for the good of their students.

 Too many of our families are unaware of the importance of daily attendance, reading and talking with children at home, and stressing the importance of education because they did not experience these behaviors growing up.
 Others have multiple jobs and little time to provide academic enrichment at home.
 Teachers and administrators are often unsure of how to make the connection to home, and parents are often too uncomfortable, or unsure of how, to reach out to the school and accept new educational information and strategies.
 HOME WORKS! helps make that connection to build trust so parents and teachers become partners in students' education.

-FACT: In Missouri in 2017, 12% of high school students did not graduate on time.
-(National Assessment of Educational Progress, 2018)
+FACT: In Missouri in 2019, 11% of high school students did not graduate on time.
+(Missouri Department of Elementary & Secondary Education)